OlympusDAO/olympus-docs/docs/overview/06_cooler-loans.md

 - **Fixed duration** - all loans have a fixed maturity.
 - **Fixed interest** - all loans have a fixed interest rate that is independent of market conditions.
 - **No liquidations** - whereas most lending markets will liquidate your position if underlying collateral falls below a certain price, Cooler Loans is in a unique position to offer liquidation-free loans because every gOHM is backed by DAI.
 As long as Loan-to-Collateral value is at a safe discount relative to actual backing, the protocol remains solvent.
-- **Oracle-free** - since Cooler Loans does not have liquidations, it doesn’t depend on any external oracles.
+- **Oracle-free** - since Cooler Loans does not have liquidations and origination is based on a fixed value, it doesn’t depend on any external oracles.
 - **Isolated risk architecture** - whereas most lending markets socialize borrower risk through shared pool architecture, Cooler Loans isolates risk via user-specific debt-collateral contracts called Coolers.
+- **Predictable Terms** - Capacity, Loan-to-backing amount, tenor, and interest rates are all fixed parameters.
+- **Ability to roll** - Users can roll their loans at any time prior to the loan's expiration, keeping the same fixed terms.
 ## Architecture

 Cooler Loans is built on top of three smart contracts and two structs: